Grants and Contracts

 CEPARE is a member of the Education Policy Alliance, a nationwide network of university-based research centers and organizations.
 The center director is Morgaen Donaldson and the steering committee includes Bianca Montrosse-Moorhead, Kathleen Lynch, Megan Staples, Grace Player, Kenny Nienhusser, and Jennie Weiner.
 Learn more about CEPARE on its website.

 - The Center for Connecticut Education Research Collaboration (CCERC): CCERC has gained a national reputation for bridging the divide between research, policy, and practice.
 With Ajit Gopalakrishnan, Chief Performance Officer at the CSDE, Morgaen Donaldson co-leads the CCERC, which was funded initially through a $3 million ARP ESSER grant and will be continued through another $3 million grant in summer 2023.
 This Collaborative brings together researchers from across Connecticut’s universities to conduct important research.
+Dr. Donaldson and post-doctoral researcher Alex Lamb and CCERC project PI Eric Brunner presented findings from CCERC at the annual conference Performance Matters, sponsored by the Connecticut State Department of Education, October 10, 2025.
 Findings from CCERC have been highlighted by The New York Times and the EduRecoveryHub, which produced, “Funding What Works in Education: Connecticut’s Unique Education Research Collaborative,” described in this interview with Morgaen Donaldson.

 - Rapid Research Briefs for Alliance Districts: With the support of AERA’s Education Research Service Project (ERSP) funding, the Center for Education Policy Analysis, Research, and Evaluation (CEPARE) produced short-duration, fast-turnaround Rapid Research Briefs (RRB) that investigate pressing issues in Connecticut’s Alliance Districts, 36 of the lowest-performing and lowest-resourced school districts in the state.
 These districts have faced numerous challenges, including student mobility, increasing student poverty, educator turnover, and declines in state funding over time.
 Many of these challenges were exacerbated by COVID.
 Alliance districts face unprecedented challenges in the current moment that give rise to numerous, urgent questions.
-These are the rapid research briefs created in 2024:
+CEPARE published four Rapid Research Briefs in the 2024-25 school year and two student authors, Kristin Simmers and Julia Oas, presented their findings to Alliance district superintendents:

-- UConn Undergraduate Admissions: This ongoing evaluation of the test-optional undergraduate admissions pilot program is led by Morgaen Donaldson and includes Eric Loken, Catherina Villafuerte, and Kiah DeVona.
-The Annual Report Year 2 was completed in March 2024.
+- UConn Undergraduate Admissions: This ongoing evaluation of the test-optional undergraduate ad¬missions pilot program is led by Morgaen Donaldson and includes Eric Loken, Catherina Villafuerte, and Kiah DeVona.
+The Annual Report Year 3 was completed in March 2025.

 Reading Language and Arts Center

-The Reading and Language Arts Center serves as a coordinating agency for the improvement of literacy instruction and literacy teacher education from the undergraduate through the doctoral levels.
+The Reading and Language Arts Center coordinates the improvement of literacy instruction and literacy teacher education from the undergraduate through the doctoral levels.
 The center’s faculty provides graduate programs and courses within the Department of Curriculum and Instruction that offer concentrations in reading and language arts, including programs that lead to state certifications.
 Learn more about the center on its website.

 Renzulli Center for Creativity, Giftedness, and Talent Development

 The mission of the Renzulli Center is to promote enjoyment, engagement, and enthusiasm for learning in teachers and students at all levels of education through high quality research and outreach on innovative teaching strategies.
-Our work in talent development and gifted education is based on practical applications of over four decades of research, as are the direct services we provide to teachers, administrators, researchers, and policy makers throughout the world.
+The Center’s work in talent development and gifted education is based on practical applications of over four decades of research, as are the direct services its members provide to teachers, administrators, researchers, and policy makers throughout the world.
 Learn more about the Renzulli Center on its website.

 - Currently, the Renzulli Center for Creativity, Gifted Education, and Talent Development is actively involved in research initiatives totaling over $16 million.
 This encompasses the National Center for Research on Gifted Education (NCRGE), the sole federally funded national center on gifted education, along with four 5-year Javits funded projects (three continuing and one new grant).
 Our investigations are focused on enhancing identification and services for underserved populations in gifted programs, developing professional learning materials and screening procedures to better serve students, improving identification practices for subject-specific and whole-grade acceleration, exploring the broader benefits of gifted education, and examining potential disparities in achievement based on teacher assignments.